 What is Crossfit?

 CrossFit is a radically different approach to working out.
 Take everything that you have ever been taught about lifting weights and toss it out the door.
 CrossFit is the opposite.
-If you go to a gym anywhere in the world, you will see thousands of people doing the exact same thing, and who despite having a million different reasons for training, will be doing almost the exact same routine.
+If you go to a gym anywhere in the world, you will see thousands of men in stringers and women in workout crop tops doing the exact same thing and who, despite having a million different reasons for training, will be doing almost the exact same routine.
 They will be doing the same 15 exercises, broken up into a 2 or 3 day plan, and they will inevitably be doing 3-4 sets, of 8-12 reps.
 During an average gym workout that lasts an hour, they will spend Less than 15 minutes actually “working out.”

 Why Does Everyone Bench press?